Ethan05302/Intelligent-PDF-Summarizer/README.md

 ## Why Not Using Azure OpenAI?

 This project originally aimed to use Azure OpenAI Service.
-However, due to subscription and regional restrictions, it was not accessible.
-Therefore, the solution uses the official OpenAI API (https://platform.openai.com) with a personal API key.
+However, due to subscription or for some other reasons, maybe regional restrictions, it was not accessible.
+Therefore, I use the official OpenAI API (https://platform.openai.com) with a personal API key.
 Functionality remains the same.

 ## Technologies Used